Personal Injury Claim Against Employer? How Much Compensation – 2021 Update

 be able to make a work accident claim against your employer if they can be considered responsible for your injury.

-However, if you slip and fall whilst at work in an office — perhaps due to a lack of signage warning you of any risks – then you could make a work accident claim.
+if you slip and fall whilst at work in an office — perhaps due to a lack of signage warning you of any risks – then you could potentially make a work accident claim if you have suffered an injury.
 In this situation, the accident may have happened through the fault of your employer.
-This makes your employer potentially responsible for your accident and potentially liable for the payment of compensation for the injury you suffered.
+This makes your employer potentially responsible for your injury and potentially liable for the payment of compensation for the injury you suffered.

 If you are considering making a work accident claim against your employer, your ability to claim compensation for your accident is intrinsically linked to the concept of negligence.